West-Lane-Translator/wlt_content/content/pages/HDTV/HowTo.md

 ## Final Notes

-[comment]: # (TODO: You're ready to go.)

-[comment]: # (TODO: restore all as previously described.)

-When you are ready to return the meter, please ensure that the settings have been restored as mentioned above, the battery has been charged and everything has been put back in the case.
+You are now ready to start using the meter to diagnose your HDTV reception.
+When you are ready to return the meter, please ensure that all settings have been restored as previously described, the battery has been charged and everything has been put back in the case.

 If you have any problems with or questions about using the SS40 for checking for reception of WLT's channels, please [contact